-The following is a list of unacceptable dress for all Future Professionals while attending Paul Mitchell The School Clear Lake:
+The following is a list of unacceptable dress for all Future Professionals while attending the school:

 - a.
 Sleeveless dresses, tank tops or spaghetti strap tops, tube tops, belly revealing shirts/crop tops. - b.
 Sweatpants that are cotton, pajama material pants/bottoms. - c.
 Biking shorts. - d.
 Spandex unitards. - e.
 Baseball caps, beanies, visors. - f.
 Sunglasses. - g.
 Clothing may not contain political, messages or profanity.
 If a logo is printed on a garment it must be smaller than a dollar bill. - h.
 If bottoms have rips, tears, or holes, they must fall below the fingertips of the future professional wearing it.